ScottLogic/blog/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 title: A Lazy Isomorphic React Experiment
 date: 2016-02-05 00:00:00 Z
 categories:
-- asheehan
 - Tech
 tags:
 - main_featured
 author: asheehan
 layout: default_post
 title-short: Lazy Isomorphic React
 summary: If you've used React and Flux, you'll know how powerful this combination is when building single page applications.
 But how practical is it when building truly large scale applications with multiple sections?.
 image: asheehan/assets/featured/react.png
 ---